mingiryu/fp-dataset-artifacts/docs/draft.md

 Regardless, we are still interested in GPT-3 performance on _SNLI_ and the other aforementioned datasets.
 We'll try to see if we can build a reasonable baseline for the use in dataset artifacts analysis.

+> Note: _CommitmentBank_ dataset is not available via Huggingface's Datasets.

 ### Datasets

 Same as Q&A section.
 All datasets are sourced via HuggingFace Datasets library.